 The perfect Thanksgiving turkey.
 Does just reading that make you quiver in your chair?
 Yea, I get it.
 The pressure is high on Thanksgiving to deliver a bird that’s not only worthy of being the centerpiece, but also tastes delicious and isn’t dry as a bone.

 This recipe will rid your turkey woes and make you the Thanksgiving MVP.
 How?
-Well it all starts with how you prep the turkey, then it’s all in how you cook it and when to pull it from the oven.
+Well it all starts with how you prep the bird, I’m a true believe in a brine.
+Then it’s all in how you cook it and when to pull it from the oven.

-I’ll take you step-by-step through this easy recipe to ensure you achieve the perfect Thanksgiving roast turkey.
+Below I reveal my pro tips for each step in this recipe to ensure you achieve the perfect Thanksgiving roast turkey.
 Are you ready?

 Ok, so first we have to understand what a brine is.
 Simply put, a brine is a solution of salt and water that is used for pickling, preserving or tenderizing food.
 Other flavorings such as herbs, spices and sugar are also often added to the solution.

-There are many benefits to brining meant, but in this instance we’re using a brine to tenderize, moisturize and flavor our turkey.
+There are many benefits to brining meat, but in this instance we’re using a brine to tenderize, moisturize and flavor our meat.
 Additionally, it also cuts down on the cooking time, which makes timing and cooking the Thanksgiving meal easier.

-The only precaution is to make sure the word “pre-brined” is not printed on your turkey packaging.
+The only precaution is to make sure the word “pre-brined” is not printed on the packaging.
 Butterball turkeys, for instance, come pre-brined and would be too salty if they were brined a second time.

 Other ingredients you could add to a brine include: